-In case you’re deleting *.PCK files which are created by the same SCCM server then no need to think twice.
-Select PCK files which you wanted to delete and perform Shift + Delete :).
+In case you’re deleting *.PCK files that are created by the same SCCM server then no need to think twice.
+Select PCK files that you wanted to delete and perform Shift + Delete :).

 Because SCCM will recreate the required PCK files whenever required and moreover this is happening in the same SCCM server.
 This is what happening in SCCM ConfigMgr 2012, we can see the PCK files only during the transfer.
 Once the transfer is completed SCCM ConfigMgr 2012 will automatically delete the PCK files.

-In this post, we are going find out the simplest way and most useful way to move or transfer *.PCK files from one Drive to another drive.
-Following are the 4 steps which we need to follow.
+In this post, we are going to find out the simplest way and most useful way to move or transfer *.PCK files from one drive to another drive.
+Following are the 4 steps that we need to follow.